 The Australian amphibious assault ship HMAS Canberra is one of several ships taking part in Exercise Alon in the Philippines, which runs from August 14 to 31.
-More than 2,000 troops from Australia and the Philippines, along with about 150 US Marines, are taking part.
+The exercise involves more than 2,000 troops from Australia and the Philippines, along with about 150 US Marines.
 Today’s exercise in the South China Sea is a simulated air assault south of the Philippine island of Palawan.

 Australian amphibious assault ship HMAS Canberra off the Philippine island of Palawan during an exercise on August 21.

 "Like the Philippines, Australia wants a peaceful , stable and prosperous region that respects sovereignty and is guided by a rules-based order," said Australian Ambassador to Manila Hae Kyong Yu.
-Ms Yu added that such exercises were "important" because "through these exercises, we are putting our words into action."
+Ms. Yu added that exercises like these are "important" because "through these exercises, we are putting our words into action."

-Soldiers participate in combat training aboard the HMAS Canberra off Palawan Island on August 21.
+Soldiers participate in combat training aboard the HMAS Canberra off the coast of Palawan Island on August 21.

 The US, Japan and Australia will also hold joint exercises off the coast of the Philippines this week, according to AFP.
 "That was always the plan," Captain Phillipa Hay, commander of the Australian Amphibious Task Force, told reporters on board the HMAS Canberra.